Collings Productions

 Collings Productions was an Australian design studio, founded by Geoffrey Collings and his wife Dulcie "Dahl" Collings.

 History

 Dahl Collings was born Dulcie May Willmott in Adelaide in 1909, a daughter of teacher Josiah Percival Willmott BSc and his wife Mabel Willmott, née McCullough.
 She was a trained artist, having studied at East Sydney Technical College under Rayner Hoff and at the J. S. Watkins Art School.

 She married Geoffrey Franklin Collings (born 10 November 1905) on 15 December 1933.
 He called her "Dahl", by which name she was known thereafter.
-In 1935 they left for London, where Dahl was employed by László Moholy-Nagy designing a new store for his menswear company Simpsons of Piccadilly and Geoffrey with Erwin Wasey, an American advertising agency.
+In 1935 they left for London, where Dahl was employed by László Moholy-Nagy, a director of the Bauhaus school, who designed much of the visual merchandising and displays for the menswear company Simpsons of Piccadilly, while Geoffrey was with Erwin Wasey, an American advertising agency.
 Geoffrey was no newcomer to London, having worked for W. H. Smith in 1930.

 Geoff, Dahl, and Alistair Morrison held an exhibition called "Three Australians" at the Lund Humphries Galleries in 1938, receiving a favorable notice from E. McKnight Kauffer.